Skip to Content (custom) - bh

 Pharmaceuticals

 The pharmaceutical industry relies heavily on patents and intellectual property rights.
-Drug approvals, marketing regulations, and compliance with Food and Drug Administration (FDA) guidelines necessitate specialized legal knowledge that practice groups can provide.
+Drug approvals, marketing regulations, and compliance with US Food and Drug Administration (FDA) guidelines necessitate specialised legal knowledge that practice groups can provide.

 Consider these questions when evaluating eDiscovery providers for pharmaceutical matters:

-• Do they have specialized teams of reviewers and managers with the educational backgrounds and legal experience needed to comprehend complex scientific and patent subject matter?
+• Do they have specialised teams of reviewers and managers with the educational backgrounds and legal experience needed to comprehend complex scientific and patent subject matter?

 • Do they understand FDA nuanced requirements with the ability to implement workflow strategies for things like eSubmitter packages as part of Investigational New Drug Applications (INDs), New Drug Applications (NDAs), Abbreviated New Drug Applications (ANDAs), and Biologics License Applications (BLAs)?